autonomousvision/tuplan_garage/README.md

 ## Overview
-> This repo is intended to serve as a starting point for vehicle motion planning research on [nuPlan](https://github.com/motional/nuplan-devkit).
-We will provide a publicly accesible configuration for validation, comprehensive set of baselines, and pre-trained planning models.

 - The release of nuPlan marks a new era in vehicle motion planning research, offering the first large-scale real-world dataset and evaluation schemes requiring both precise short-term planning and long-horizon ego-forecasting.
 Existing systems struggle to simultaneously meet both requirements.